-(a) The employer will provide an Employee with either transport, or the cost of conveyance, or an allowance of 69c per kilometre for the use of a private motor vehicle, in addition to any other entitlements, when an Employee is directed or rostered to perform duty away from such Employee's usual station, headquarters or section.
+(a) The employer will provide an Employee with either transport, or the cost of conveyance, or an allowance of 74c per kilometre for the use of a private motor vehicle, in addition to any other entitlements, when an Employee is directed or rostered to perform duty away from such Employee's usual station, headquarters or section.

-- (b) The employer will advise the Employee of the transportation arrangements prior to the commencement of such duty. - (c) The allowance is not payable when the employer provides transport at no cost to the Employee. - (d) Payment of the allowance will only apply to kilometres in excess of those travelled by an Employee between such Employee's usual residence and usual place of employment. - (e) When directed by the employer to travel a route which incurs a toll, the Employee will be reimbursed such expenses. - (f) Clause 5.2.3 does not apply when an Employee elects to return to such Employee's usual residence during such period of duty as referred to in 5.2.3(a). - (g) The amount prescribed in clause 5.2.3(a) is set in accordance with the Automobile 1601cc to 2600cc rate applicable to public service officers through Directive No. 6/07 issued pursuant to the Public Service Act 1996 which may be amended from time to time.
+- (b) The employer will advise the Employee of the transportation arrangements prior to the commencement of such duty. - (c) The allowance is not payable when the employer provides transport at no cost to the Employee. - (d) Payment of the allowance will only apply to kilometres in excess of those travelled by an Employee between such Employee's usual residence and usual place of employment. - (e) When directed by the employer to travel a route which incurs a toll, the Employee will be reimbursed such expenses. - (f) Clause 5.2.3 does not apply when an Employee elects to return to such Employee's usual residence during such period of duty as referred to in 5.2.3(a). - (g) The amount prescribed in clause 5.2.3(a) is set in accordance with the Automobile 1601cc to 2600cc rate applicable to public service officers prescribed in the Motor vehicle Allowances Directive issued and amended by the Minister responsible for industrial relations under section 54 of the Public Service Act 2008.
 The amount prescribed in clause 5.2.3(a) will be increased from the same effective date as any future increase to the Automobile 1601cc to 2600cc rate prescribed in the Directive.